voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

   "soundsLike": [
     "nyohki", "nokey", "nochi"
   ],
-  "weight": 2
+  "weight": 2,
   "term": "gnocchi"
 }

 ```

 Weighting may be used with or without Sounds Like.
+Please note: Weighting is not supported with the [Europa](speech-engine.html) Speech Engine.

 ##### Phrases
 Phrases may also be added using Custom Vocabulary as way to ensure that common or scripted phrases are properly recognized.
 We may wish to add common phrases for our recordings: “Thank you for calling VoiceBase” and “what’s in your calls?”.
 By adding 'Bryon from VoiceBase' and 'Bryon M.', we can ensure that Bryon's name is properly recognized, and allows recognition of the more common Brian in the same recording when the rest of the custom phrase is not present.
 Custom Phrases result in the speech engine evaluating the phrase as a unit and generally are tolerant of pronunciation variances in any one term.  *Note:* Custom Phrases *should not* contain 'soundsLike' terms, and multi-term Custom Vocabulary entries will have 'soundsLike' ignored.
 An individual term may be added to the Custom Vocabulary list with its own soundsLike if required.